Oracle SQL Extensions - Glossary

 Foreign key

-A column or list of columns in one table that contain data that references the primary key of another table.
+A column or set of columns in one table that references the primary key (or a unique key) of another table.
+A foreign key enforces referential integrity between parent and child rows.

 Glossary